 Why Website Refreshes Often Need Color Conversion

 Most website refreshes involve more than one tool.
-A designer may hand over a mockup, a marketing manager may update page content, and the final change may be made in a theme editor or CMS setting.
-Even when everybody agrees on the same color direction, they may not be working in the same format.
+A designer hands over a mockup, a marketing manager updates page content, and the final change is made in a theme editor or CMS setting.
+Even when everybody agrees on the same color direction, they are not always working in the same format.

 That is where refreshes start becoming inconsistent.
 One button color is copied correctly, another is approximated, and a banner background ends up just a little different because the value was rebuilt from memory instead of translated properly.
 Those differences are small on their own, but they weaken the overall polish of the site.